 AccessFayetteville provides numerous ways to stay informed about your local government.

-The Utilities Department is composed of four major program groups: Water and Sewer Operations Division; Wastewater Treatment (CH2M HILL); Utilities Capital Projects; and Parking and Utilities Management.
+The Utilities Department is composed of three major program groups: Water and Sewer Operations Division; Wastewater Treatment (CH2M HILL); and Utilities Management and Capital Projects.
 It is an integral component of the City's organization and provides significant service to our customers.
 The Water and Wastewater utility is also an integral City function, without a separate utility board overseeing operations.
 This organization allows maximum customer service responsiveness, whereby the Utility Director answers through the Chief of Staff to the Mayor, and the City Council determines guiding ordinances, resolutions, and funding approval.

 The Department provides service through 86 City and 38 CH2M HILL (contract) employees who staff key facilities 365 days a year, 24 hours a day.
 These employees are the front line in public safety and environmental protection, ensuring our water is safe to drink, wastewater is treated to very strict standards, downtown and the Dickson Street Entertainment District parking needs are fully met, and that City staff is fully supported through excellent telecommunications support.